 Tropical fruits grow here: papaya, guava, pineapple, bananas, oranges, lemons.
 There are often avocado trees.
 Vegetables grow beets, potatoes, squash, and sweet potatoes.
 On the island, they raise horses, cows, pigs, and chickens.

-The road that runs from north to south – from the capital to Anakena beach – crosses the island.
+The road that runs from north to south – from the capital to Anakena Beach – crosses the island.
 Also on the circumference of the island along the coast, there is another road that crosses the Anakena road.
 In the capital of the island (a small town) there are some streets.
 The island has a high concentration of cars, motorcycles, and mopeds, several buses.
 Almost all families have at least one car and one motorcycle.
 There is no public transport, you can call a taxi if necessary.

 Most of the products are imported from Santiago de Chile, so prices are high, almost three times more expensive than on the continent.
 In stores there is no diversity, all products are basically the same type.
 But this is a common thing for Rapa Nui people, as they are accustomed.
 Almost all fruits and vegetables are expensive and imported from the mainland.

 The people who live on the island do not consider themselves Chilean and are quite hostile to Chile.
-They believe that the capital carries the money earned in tourists, and places large import duties on the products.
+They believe that the capital carries the money earned by tourists, and places large import duties on the products.
 The Rapa Nui people (the local Rapa Nui language) do not like Chileans.
-Men are big, black and hairy people.
+Men are big, black, and hairy people.
 Women of extraordinary beauty – dark skin with large eyes and long black hair.
 The people are friendly and cordial.